 While bruxism can have a negative effect on your teeth, facial area or jaw, it is possible to limit or reduce these effects.
 There are options for you!
 Consult your dental professional for a complete and thorough dental exam!
 We are here for you!

+To understand tooth sensitivity lets take a closer look at the layers of a tooth.
 A tooth is composed of 3 main layers; enamel, dentin and pulp.
 The pulp is the innermost layer and houses all of the tooth's living components, nerves and blood vessels.
 Dentin is the middle layer; the bulk or largest layer of the tooth.
 Lastly, the outermost layer is called enamel; the hardest, most mineralized tissue in the body.

 Inside the dentin, or middle layer, are thousands of tiny tubes.
 These tubes extend from the outer layer of pulp to the outer layer of dentin.
 If left exposed, thousands of nerves are open to the surface.
 When enamel is worn away or gums have receded, leaving the dentin uncovered, nerves are triggered and pain is felt.